-Senior Admissions Counselor for MBA, MSN, MSN FNP, and RN–BSN
+Senior Admissions Counselor for MSN, MSN FNP, RN–BSN and MS in Counseling

 About the Master of Science in Nursing Degree

 The Master of Science in Nursing (MSN) with an emphasis in Leadership and Education, offers the professional nurse an opportunity to complete a master's degree through a fully online program of study.
 This program is ideal for those with work and/or family responsibilities.
 Nurses with an associate degree may complete their MSN in 3 years while nurses with a baccalaureate degree may complete the degree in 2 years.

 The MSN with an emphasis in Leadership and Education utilizes an online cohort model and supports an interactive learning environment as well as collegiality throughout the student's progress.
 Full-time students take from 6 to 9 credit hours per semester, one course at a time.

 The focus of the degree is to prepare nurses for the role of a leader/educator in clinical facilities, educational institutions, and community agencies.
 Curriculum development, teaching-learning strategies, evaluation processes and the principles of leadership and administration are covered in the course of study.
 Internship experiences take place in a variety of educational and leadership settings.

 The Master of Science in Nursing program at Northwest Nazarene University provides a Christian setting that fosters intellectual, professional, and spiritual growth.The program focuses on current research, evidence based practice, technology, and practices delivered by experienced professionals who can translate theory into practice.
 NNU's Master of Science in Nursing program prepares graduates of distinction in nursing clinical leadership and education.

 The Master of Science in Nursing program provides accessible graduate education in nursing that meets the demands of the profession while maintaining the highest degree of academic rigor and integrity.